quanvo87/Proxy2/README.md

 - Database
   - [Firebase](https://firebase.google.com/)
-  - Wrote the CocoaPod [FirebaseHelper](https://github.com/quanvo87/FirebaseHelper), for safe and easy wrappers around common database functions
+  - Wrote [FirebaseHelper](https://github.com/quanvo87/FirebaseHelper), for safe and easy wrappers around common database functions
   - Flat data structure for more performant queries
   - Dealt with race conditions by checking if an invalid write occurred after the fact, then correcting the error
   - All data that is no longer needed is cleaned up when appropriate
   - Data is indexed on server for performance
-  - Load partial data in controller, load more when scroll up, for performance
+  - Pagination load: load some initial data, load more when user scrolls up
   - Email and Facebook authentication

 - Memory management: